Gizemexe/Simple-Linear-Regression-Model/README.md

 **RMSE (Root Mean Squared Error)** is an error metric that measures the difference between predicted values and actual values.
 RMSE is commonly used to evaluate the predictive performance of a model because:
 - It is more sensitive to large errors: Since it sums errors squared, large errors are penalized more.
 - It prevents positive and negative errors from canceling each other out: Since errors are squared, positive and negative deviations do not cancel each other out.

 ![image](https://github.com/user-attachments/assets/2b034301-19e8-4b04-8b86-68b8f54735b0)

-𝑦𝑖:  Actual values
+<p>𝑦𝑖:  Actual values</p>
-^𝑦𝑖: Values predicted by the model
+<p>^𝑦𝑖: Values predicted by the model</p>
-𝑛: Number of samples
+<p>𝑛: Number of samples</p>

 **Actual vs. Predicted Prices Graph**
 <p>The graph below compares the prices predicted by the model (linear solution) and the actual prices (training and test data).</p>